 These above images provide an accurate look at how the design will look when it is finished.
 This stage also allows our clients to suggest any changes to the final design.
 After approval of the CAD images, we then went on to create a wax model for the client to view again.
 Once we received the go ahead, we then went on to complete the design by having the wax shape cast in precious metal.
 At this point our master goldsmith polished the design and set the emerald and diamonds.
 We are very proud to say that we have received word from our client that his wife loved the ring and that it looks great on her hand!

 FREE CUSTOM RING DESIGN CONSULTATION IN WINNIPEG

 Are you ready to design a custom diamond or gemstone ring with an expert designer?
-Book a free custom ring design consultation with Omori Diamonds now!
+Book a free custom ring design consultation with Omori Diamonds inc. now!